seek-oss/skuba/.changeset/nine-keys-accept.md

     at runPrettier (node_modules/jest-snapshot/build/InlineSnapshots.js:308:30)
 ```

-We have disabled Prettier snapshot formatting in our Jest preset as a temporary workaround.
-If you do not use the preset, you can manually modify your `jest.config.ts` like so:
+Our [Jest preset](https://seek-oss.github.io/skuba/docs/development-api/jest.html#mergepreset) now implements custom Prettier formatting as a temporary workaround until [jestjs/jest#14305](https://github.com/jestjs/jest/issues/14305) is resolved.

+If you do not use our preset, you can temporarily disable Prettier snapshot formatting in your `jest.config.ts` then manually run `skuba format` after updating snapshots:

 ```diff
 export default {
 + prettierPath: null,
 }
 ```

-You may have to run `skuba format` manually after updating snapshots until [jestjs/jest#14305](https://github.com/jestjs/jest/issues/14305) is resolved.